How to Start Investing: You Do Not Have to Be Rich to Invest

 In my opinion, there’s nothing more miraculous (with maybe the exception of childbirth) than the amazing concept of compound interest.
 This is why we invest, people—and this is why we invest over the long haul!

-Here’s the reason, right here, that it’s imperative that you carefully consider starting investing for the future:
+Here’s the reason, right here, that it’s imperative that you carefully consider this and to start investing for the future:

 Now, I will admit that 12 percent annual growth could be a stretch (if anyone has consistently gotten returns of 12 percent for 50 years, I want to know what fund you’re invested in right now!)